 Add any of the above images to your Cart for purchase using my Portfolio site.

 The site of Bamburgh Castle was originally a Celtic Brittonic fort known as Din Guarie, possibly the capital of the kingdom of Bernicia from its foundation circa AD 420-547.
 After passing between Britons and Anglo-Saxons three times, Anglo-Saxons gained control in 590, but it was destroyed by Vikings in 993.
+It was only called by its Anglo-Saxon name, Bebbanburg, for a short time during the 600s before being renamed.
 The Normans later built a new castle here, forming the core of the present one.
 After a revolt in 1095 (supported by the castle’s owner), it became the property of the English monarch.
 1600s financial difficulties led to its deterioration.
 Various owners restored it from the 1700s-1800s, ending with complete restoration by Victorian era industrialist William Armstrong.
 Today, the Armstrong family owners keep Bamburgh Castle open to the public.
-It was a film location for “Robin Hood” (2010) directed by Ridley Scott.

 Holy Island of Lindisfarne, Northumberland